-If the house sells at auction, you retain any equity you have after the payment of all loan, penalties, and foreclosure fees.
+If the house sells at auction, you retain any equity you have after the payment of all loans, penalties, and foreclosure fees.
 But in some states, your lender may file a deficiency judgment against you if the proceeds of the sale don’t cover your debt.

 The house becomes the property of the lender if it doesn’t sell at auction.
-It is then called a real estate owned (REO) or bank owned property.
+It is then called a real estate owned (REO) or bank-owned property.

 Once the home is sold at auction or becomes an REO, you could have anywhere from 5 – 30 days to vacate the house.
 Although sometimes delays in notifying you can occur, giving you additional days of occupancy.